-The Utah Museum of Fine Arts and the J. Willard Marriott Library are pleased to announce the recipients of Collections Engagement Grants for spring 2021.
-These awards are part of "Landscape, Land Art and the American West," a joint research and engagement initiative between the UMFA and the Marriott supported by the Andrew W. Mellon Foundation and matching funds from the University of Utah.
+The Utah Museum of Fine Arts and the J. Willard Marriott Library at the University of Utah are pleased to announce the recipients of Collections Engagement Grants for fall 2021.
+These awards are part of “Landscape, Land Art and the American West,” a joint research and engagement initiative between the UMFA and the Marriott Library supported by the Andrew W. Mellon Foundation and matching funds from the University.
 The following projects were selected to expand collections-based teaching, learning, and research across campus.

 MFA Seminar for Painting and Drawing, Community Art, Photography, and Ceramics graduate students will conduct research using material from UMFA and Marriott Library to explore what “A Sense of Place” means in historical and individual contexts, culminating in a campus exhibition of the work produced during the semester.

 The Once Upon a Time State of the School of the State: Constructions and Entanglements of Landscapes, Bodies, and the Arts on the University of Utah Campus, circa 1970

 Along with two student research fellows, this project will conduct a performance-centered approach to archival materials using collage, publication, and workshop methodologies that explores the University of Utah during the volatile period of the 1970s.